What are the best Disney movies? Check out all our thoughts below if you want to laugh, cry, and sing your lungs out.

 - Sleeping Beauty

-A love story so timeless that even the most vocal romance movie sceptics can’t deny its genius, Beauty and The Beast is a true standout from the acclaimed ‘90s Disney renaissance era.
+A love story so timeless that even the most vocal skeptics can’t deny its genius, Beauty and the Beast is a true standout from the acclaimed ‘90s movie Disney renaissance era.
 Telling the classic fairy tale of a cursed prince who must find love before a magical rose withers, it’s probably the best love story and musical to come out of Disney so far.

-The expressive animation, amazing vocals, and bright colours are everything you’d want out of a princess film, and you’ll struggle to find another that ticks all the boxes as well as it does.
+The expressive animation, amazing vocals, and bright colors are everything you’d want from a princess film, and you’ll struggle to find another that ticks all the boxes as well as it does.
 If that wasn’t enough, Beauty and the Beast is also the first animated feature to be nominated for Best Picture at the Academy Awards, marking a monumental moment for animation as a genre.

 Here we have Disney’s most experimental movie and a film that was one of the first to target a mature audience.
 Fantasia is a film where Disney set out to prove the legitimacy of animation as an art form, and, despite an initial rocky release, it’s gone down in history as iconic.

-The Lion King is probably a film you’ll find in most people’s top Disney picks, and it’s easy to see why.
-It came right after the historic Beauty and the Beast Oscar nomination and, despite originally being a planned B movie, surprised everyone by becoming a global phenomenon.
+You’ll find The Lion King in most people’s top Disney picks, and it’s easy to see why.
+It came right after the historic Beauty and the Beast Oscar nomination and, despite originally being a planned B-movie, surprised everyone by becoming a global phenomenon.